serverlessworkflow/specification/dsl-reference.md

 ##### Task Completed Event

-The data carried by the cloud event that notifies that notifies that a task ran to completion.
+The data carried by the cloud event that notifies that a task ran to completion.

 ###### Properties